RoboTurtles/RoboTurtles/README.md

 ## Hi there 👋
+#### I'm Calvin, also known as RoboTurtles or FireTurtle online!

+Thanks for visiting my profile.
+I'm currently a student attending **Unionville High School**, located in **Markham, Ontario**.

+I'm currently new to Github and the programming community.
+Feel free to say hi!
+Looking forward to my stay here.

+__*A turtle of the people, for the people*__

 <!--
 **RoboTurtles/RoboTurtles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.